 Red: A Crayon’s Story Activities:

-This new picture book, Red: A Crayon’s Story, by Michael Hall is perfect for teaching students about acceptance, compassion, empowerment, friendship, and celebrating who they are!
-Red is a crayon who is expected to create things that are red.
-With the help from his friends and family, he continues to try and try, but can’t seem to get it right.
-One day, a new friend asks him to create an ocean and he experiences success for the first time in his life (because he realizes he is actually blue on the inside)!
+Red is a crayon that is expected to create red things.
+With help from his friends and family, he continues to try and try but can’t seem to get it right.
+One day, a new friend asks him to create an ocean, and he experiences success for the first time in his life (because he realizes he is actually blue on the inside)!

 Though the message in this story is applicable for many ages, this product was created specifically for 2nd-6th grade.
 Please check the preview to determine the appropriateness for your own class of students.

-This story can be applicable to students in so many different ways, but I chose to focus on this list of topics:
+This story can apply to students in so many different ways, but I chose to focus on this list of topics: